Skip to main content

 Candlestick patterns and market sentiment

-• Suggest that buyers are taking control
+• Bullish patterns: Suggest buyers are taking control and prices may rise

-• Suggest that sellers are gaining strength
+• Bearish patterns: Suggest sellers are gaining strength and prices may fall

 Candlestick pattern example

-This candlestick tells us its:
+This candlestick tells us:

 • Open: 60.00